 Transmitters and Motor are Fine, But Door Won’t Lift

-If your door will not open and you’re confident that the motor and the transmitters are functioning correctly, there’s a good chance you have a problem with your torsion spring.
+If your door will not open and you’re confident that the motor and the transmitters are functioning correctly, there’s a good chance you have a problem with your garage door torsion springs.

 These are heavy-duty springs that do all of the hard work when opening your door.
 With repeated use, even the best springs and the lightest doors won’t last.
 They all have a limited cycle, and when that cycle is up then the springs may break.